-Video: The Hôtel-Dieu Hospice in the town of Beaune is an icon of the Burgundy region
+Video: The Hospices de Beaune is an icon of the Burgundy region

 Beaune is one of the best-preserved medieval cities in Burgundy.
 Until the 15th century, Beaune was the residence of the Dukes of Burgundy.
 France eventually took the town from the Burgundians in 1477 after the Duchy was annexed by Louis XI following Charles the Bold’s death.